m-reza-rahman/azure-cafe/README.md

 # Azure Cafe
-This is an end-to-end Azure demo using a Java EE application and various representative Azure services such as managed PostgreSQL and AKS (Azure Kubernetes Service).
+This is an end-to-end Azure demo using a Java EE application and various representative Azure services such as managed PostgreSQL, AKS (Azure Kubernetes Service) and Azure DevOps Pipelines.
 The following is how you run the demo.

 ## Setup
 * You will need an Azure subscription.
 If you don't have one, you can get one for free for one year [here](https://azure.microsoft.com/en-us/free).